mila0411/Double-loop-networks/Dataset/README.md

 Reference

-When you write a paper using this library, please refer to the paper.
+When you write a paper using this dataset, please refer to the paper.

 Generation and Analysis of Optimal Double-Loop Circulant Networks Dataset